aoxls/lazyelem/README.md

-lazyelem
+lazyElem
 ========

-lazyloader for html elements.
+lazyloader for html elements